-Exploring Sustainability in the Manitoba Pork Industry TEACHER GUIDE (GRADES 4 - 6)
+TEACHER GUIDE (Grades 3 - 6) -

 This English Language Arts resource has cross-curricular connections with Science and Social Studies.

-It is designed to be a stand-alone resource or a companion resource to the Follow the Hog Farmers video and/or livestream event.
+It is designed to be a stand-alone resource or a companion resource to the Follow the Hog Farmers video and/or recorded livestream event featuring Manitoba Hog Producers Andrea Elias and Craig Sawatzky.
+The videos are available on the Follow the Farmers Teacher Page here.